gerrick-mundt/C-Code-Projects/Learnings/Memory.md

 | 5003    | 00001010      | x, byte 4 (10)   |
 | 6000    | 00010011      | p stores 5000    |

-### 4.1.
-When to use a pointer?
-1) Dynamic Memory allocation
-> When you need memory that persists beyond a function (e.g. function changes a global variable) or whose size isn't known at compile time
-2) Modifying function arguments
->
-3) Arrays & strings
-4) Data structures'
-5) Large data
-6) Returning multiple values

 ### 4.2.
 How to use a pointer?
 - There are two main things that you can do with a pointer: